Jaxville05-rgb/Foundation-for-Youth-Advancement-Clarity-and-Transformation-NGO/README.md

 # Foundation-for-Youth-Advancement-Clarity-and-Transformation-NGO
 An open-source repository documenting the mission, programs, and digital resources of an Educational NGO focused on improving access to quality learning.
-LearnForward Educational Foundation
+FACT Educational Foundation

 ## About
-LearnForward Educational Foundation is a non-profit organization committed to improving access to quality education for underserved communities.
+FACT Educational Foundation is a non-profit organization committed to improving access to quality education for underserved communities.

 We empower learners through educational programs, digital learning initiatives, community outreach, and strategic partnerships.